OB-lab/James_et_al._2021-MBE/README.md

 The ```-t``` and  ```-e``` flags specify the *template* and *estimation* files, respectively, the ```-n``` flag specifies the number of SFS simulations to fit to the data, the ```-M``` flag indicates to perform parameter estimation by maximum composite likelihood from the SFS, the ```-L``` flag specifies the number of optimisation cycles, the ```-c``` flag specifies the number of threads to be used for simulations, and the ```-q``` flag keeps output messages at the minimum level.

 Reaching reliable results depends to some extent on how well the parameter space is explored.
 For this, every model should be independently run between 50 and 100 times and the results of the run with the maximum likelihood value should be picked up for further analysis.
-The custom Perl script ```mkdir_in.pl``` creates multiple directories (one for each independent run) and copies the input files into them before launching the independent runs.
+The custom Perl script ```mkdir_in.pl``` creates multiple directories (one for each independent run per model) and copies the input files into them before launching the independent runs.

 ```
 perl mkdir_in.pl 10 50